Global Business Projects

-The Global Business Project (GBP) is a unique action-based learning course for MBAs that includes:
+The Global Business Project (GBP) is a unique action-based learning course for students that includes:

-- MBAs from multiple business, cultural, and university environments working with corporate executives to solve a business challenge
+- Students from multiple business, cultural, and university environments working with corporate executives to solve a business challenge

 - Teams working virtually first in the US and then on the ground in Brazil, China or India

 - Actionable recommendations, professionally presented

 This one of a kind program provides benefits for Clients and students.